-Adrian Pantoja P'18, professor of political studies and Chicano studies, is a senior analyst with the public opinion research firm of Policy Specificity and Ambiguity.
+Adrian Pantoja P'18, professor of political studies and Chicano studies, is a senior analyst with the public opinion research firm professor of political studies, is author of The Devil is in the Details: Understanding the Causes of Policy Specificity and Ambiguity.
 A regular commentator on NPR-affiliate KPCC's Take Two, she is working on a book about birth control politics and an anthology on Hillary Clinton's political legacy.